The bodies of 3 more hostages are recovered from Gaza by the Israeli army

 Nisenbaum, 59, was a Brazilian-Israeli from the southern city of Sderot.
 He was taken hostage when he went to rescue his 4-year-old granddaughter.

-Oryon Hernandez Radoux, 30, was a French-Mexican citizen taken from the Nova music festival, which he attended with his partner Shani Louk.
+Oryon Hernandez Radoux, 30, was taken from the Nova music festival, which he attended with his partner Shani Louk.
 Louk's body was one of those found by the army nearly a week ago.

 Yablonka, 42, a father of two, was also taken from the music festival.
 His family in December told the AP that he loved music.
 Yablonka’s family had no news of him for nearly two months after he’d been taken, not knowing if he was alive or dead.